-We have audited the accompanying statements of net assets of the Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation herein after referred to as Trust Fund) as of September 30, 2007 and 2006, and the related statements of changes in net assets for the years then ended.
-These financial statements are the responsibility of the Trust Fund's management.
+We have audited the accompanying statements of net assets of Trust Fund for the People of the Republic of the Marshall Islands (a District of Columbia not for profit corporation) as of September 30, 2008 and 2007, and the related statements of changes in net assets for the years then ended.
+These financial statements are the responsibility of Trust Fund for the People of the Republic of the Marshall Islands' management.
 Our responsibility is to express an opinion on these financial statements based on our audits.